mumuki/escualo.rb/README.md

 ## Using the gem

+### Overview

+Escualo is a provisioning system written, that was originally written to deploy the Mumuki Platform.
+With it you can:

+* manage artifacts: create, list, destroy services, executables and static sites.
+Escualo artifacts out of the box automatic monitoring, restart on machine reboot and deploy though git.
+* bootstrap hosts: installing base esential libraries and utilities that escualo needs on the hosts.
+* deploy escualo projects hosted on github to escualo hosts.
+* manage persistent environment variables
+* easily installing additional software

+It suports three different modes:

+* **Local Mode**: all the commands will run against the local machine.
+It is the default mode.
+* **Remote Mode**: all the commands will run agains a remote machine, using ssh.
+This mode will be enabled when you specify any ssh option.
+* **Dockerized Mode**: instead of running commands, escualo will create [Docker](https://www.docker.com/) compatible scripts, that you can easily embedd in  Dockerfile.
+This mode will be enabled if you set the `--dockerized` options.

 Instead of a deep explanation of the gem, I will show you some usage examples.
 Let's begin with something easy.

 ### Remote usage